irawit7/irawit7/README.md

 Welcome to my GitHub repository!
 I am a frontend web developer with skills in HTML, CSS, JavaScript, Bootstrap, and React.js.

-I am currently working on a React.js projects\ and this repository will be updated with the progress of my work and with examples of my skills.
+I am currently working on a React.js project and this repository will be updated with the progress of my work and with examples of my skills.

 ## Skills 💻
 - **HTML, CSS and JavaScript**: I have a strong understanding of web technologies, including HTML, CSS, and JavaScript.